 The successful development of our product candidates is highly uncertain.
-At this time, we cannot reasonably estimate the nature, timing or costs of the efforts that will be necessary to complete the remainder of the development of our product candidates.
+At this time, we cannot reasonably estimate the nature, timing or costs of the efforts that will be necessary to complete the remainder of the development of our product candidates or if we will be able to enter into BD Arrangements or otherwise raise adequate additional capital to meet our funding requirements to support such efforts, particularly outside of our key solid tumor oncology programs.
 This is due to the numerous risks and uncertainties associated with developing medicines, including the uncertainty of:

-- our ability to hire and retain key R&D personnel; - manufacturing scale-up challenges, production shortages or other supply disruptions for clinical trial materials, including raw materials and components; - the evolving effects of the COVID-19 pandemic on our employees, patients, clinical trial sites and our CROs, CMOs and other service providers; - the timely and quality performance of our CROs, CMOs and other service providers; - whether Merck will elect to license, or to terminate its license, to any of our programs within the scope of the collaboration and the timing of such election or termination; - the amount of our financial resources that we will need to devote to our development programs and our obligations under the Amended Collaboration Agreement, and our ability to raise adequate additional capital or enter into collaborations to meet our funding requirements; - the effect of products that may compete with our product candidates or other market developments; - our ability to expand and enforce our intellectual property portfolio: - the scope, rate of progress, results and expense of our ongoing, as well as any future, clinical trials and other R&D-related activities; and the impact and timing of any interactions with regulatory authorities, including timing and receipt of regulatory approvals.
+- · the scope, rate of progress, results and expense of our ongoing, as well as any future, clinical trials and other R&D-related activities; - the impact and timing of any interactions with regulatory authorities, including timing and receipt of regulatory approvals: - our ability to hire and retain key R&D personnel; - manufacturing scale-up challenges, production shortages or other supply disruptions for clinical trial materials, including raw materials and components; - the effects of the continuing COVID-19 pandemic on our employees, patients, clinical trial sites and our CROs, CMOs and other service providers; - the timely and quality performance of our CROs, CMOs and other service providers; - whether Merck will elect to license, or to terminate its license, to any of our preclinical programs remaining within the scope of the collaboration and the timing of such election or termination; - the effect of products that may compete with our product candidates or other market developments; and - our ability to expand and enforce our intellectual property portfolio.